murda25/msgraph-sdk-dotnet/docs/upgrade-to-v5.md

 The types in the sdk are now organized into namespaces reflecting their usage as compared to all types being present in the single `Microsoft.Graph` namespace and therefore makes it easier to consume multiple libraries(e.g v1.0 and beta) in the same application.

 This therefore comes with the following changes,
-- The beta v1.0 service library uses `Microsoft.Graph` as its root namespace.
+- The v1.0 service library uses `Microsoft.Graph` as its root namespace.
 - The beta service library uses `Microsoft.Graph.Beta` as its root namespace.
 - Model types are now in the  `Microsoft.Graph.Models`/`Microsoft.Graph.Beta.Models` namespaces.
 - RequestBuilder and RequestBody types reside in namespaces relative to the path they are calling. e.g. The `SendMailPostRequestBody` type will reside in the `Microsoft.Graph.Beta.Me.SendMail/Microsoft.Graph.Me.SendMail` namespace if you are sending a mail via the `client.Me.SendMail.PostAsync(sendMailPostRequestBody)` path using the request builders